cybercongress/cybernomics/bostrom/README.md

 ## Gift Claim Dynamics

-The addresses for gift are defined in the [research](https://github.com/Snedashkovsky/cybergift).
+The addresses for gifts are defined in the [research](https://github.com/Snedashkovsky/cybergift).
 This research [concludes](https://github.com/Snedashkovsky/cybergift#prize-to-be-the-first) 6M addresses for distribution of 70% of BOOT tokens.